 Install the Power Supply

-I always recommend installing power supply after the components I listed above because of the mess it causes.
+I always recommend installing a power supply after the components I listed above because of the mess it causes.
 Installing a power supply is just as easy as the hard drive.

 Gently slide the power supply inside and align the power supply to the screw holes which are present at the rear of your case.
-You can either face the Power supply with the fan side down to take cool air or you can also put it in the opposite direction if you want to prevent any dust from entering into it.
+You can either face the Power supply with the fan side down to take cool air or you can also put it in the opposite direction if you want to prevent any dust from entering it.
 Preferable is fan side down.

-Some cases have the Power supply installation area at the top but most of the newer cases have at the bottom.
+Some cases have the Power supply installation area at the top but most of the newer cases have it at the bottom.
 But the installation method will be the same.

 Time to connect the cables!

-Also, before you connect every cable it is recommended that you make the way for each wire through routeing holes so that most of them get hidden behind the motherboard tray.
+Also, before you connect every cable it is recommended that you make the way for each wire through routing holes so that most of them get hidden behind the motherboard tray.
 Go through my Cable Management Guide to learn how to do it.

-#1.
-Connect the 24 pin ATX cable
+Connect the 24-pin ATX cable

-#2.
 Connect the CPU power cable

-#3.
 Connect the SATA cables

 There will be two cables that you need to connect to the hard drive.
-One is the 15 pin SATA power connector to power your hard drive and one will be the SATA cable that you need to connect to the motherboard.
+One is the 15-pin SATA power connector to power your hard drive and one will be the SATA cable that you need to connect to the motherboard.
 The power cable will be present on your Power supply and the SATA cable which is for the interface will be present separately and comes with the motherboard.

-#4.
 Connect USB 3.0 and front panel cables

 This is the most complicated stuff you will face because there are so many small connectors on the cables that come from the front panel of your chassis.
-These are Audio, USB 2.0, USB 3.0, Reset, Power, HDD LED, Power LED connectors.
-Out of these, the Audio, USB 2.0, USB 3.0 connectors are easy to connect because they are big and go in one way.
-You can find the labelling on your motherboard easily and if you don’t, then remember to download my guide to do it easily.
+These are Audio, USB 2.0, USB 3.0, Reset, Power, HDD LED, and Power LED connectors.
+Out of these, the Audio, USB 2.0, and USB 3.0 connectors are easy to connect because they are big and go in one way.
+You can find the labeling on your motherboard easily and if you don’t, then remember to download my guide to do it easily.

 For the other small connectors, remember the following diagram and connect these cables just as the diagram shows.

-Install the Graphics card
+Install the Graphics Card

 Open the plastic latch at the right end of the slot and plug in the card with a little bit of pressure so that the latch closes by itself.
 Then connect the power cable from the power supply.
-If your card has a six pin power port, then use a six pin power connector and if it has more, you will have to use more.
+If your card has a six-pin power port, then use a six-pin power connector and if it has more, you will have to use more.
 It is easily figurable.

-Use some Zip Ties
+Use Some Zip Ties

 Finally, after all the wiring stuff, use some zip ties in order to make your system look neat and tidy.
-It will also prevent the loose wires entering into any fan and save a lot of space.
+It will also prevent the loose wires from entering any fan and save a lot of space.

 Next thing is to install the operating system.
 I recommend going with Windows 10 which is compatible with most of the applications and your games will run without any problem.

-Then you will need to download GPU driver for your graphics card and other important drivers from official websites in order to make your system run smoothly.
+Then you will need to download the GPU driver for your graphics card and other important drivers from official websites in order to make your system run smoothly.

 Just because you now know what parts you will be using in this build doesn’t mean that you have completed your whole build.
 Without proper peripherals, you won’t be able to take advantage of your PC.
 I have listed some good peripherals that should be in your budget and will help you defeat your opponents in the game.

-As I have myself tested a lot of peripherals, I have quite a good amount of knowledge on what you should buy and what not.
+As I have myself tested a lot of peripherals, I have quite a good amount of knowledge on what you should buy and whatnot.

 Just close your eyes and get this keyboard/mouse combo.
 Don’t go here and there searching for what is good and what’s not.
 Just simply go with it.
 It will cost only 30 bucks and provide you with the best value for money.
 Especially, the mouse Reddragon M601 which is a dream of every budget gamer.

-Even though I am used to high-end gaming mice like G502, Razer Deathadder and Corsair M65 Pro, this mouse is still in my eyes a premium peripheral at the cost of a pizza.
+Even though I am used to high-end gaming mice like G502, Razer Deathadder, and Corsair M65 Pro, this mouse is still in my eyes a premium peripheral at the cost of a pizza.
 You can’t compare it with any other cheap gaming mouse because of the number of features it packs.